July 26-29, 2019

 The Bird School Project offers a training designed for classroom teachers to gain experience and inspiration for teaching students science and nature connection in an outdoor setting.
 Together we will practice core routines for outdoor science and:

-- Provide time and space to explore, develop, and hone your own inspiration for science learning in the outdoors.
+Provide time and space to explore, develop, and hone your own inspiration for natural history.

 a place to learn & experience